UPDATE July 2018

-Again this year we saw increased profit from our sustainable project based on local agriculture.
-The number of acres now under cultivation (2014) was 40 but was increased to 80 in January 2016.
-This year (2017) we have 100 acres under cultivation.
+As in the past years we saw increased profit from our sustainable project based on local agriculture.
+We have 100 acres under cultivation.
 This is a massive increase and gets the school closer to the level of sustainability we are aiming for.

 The James Murray Children’s Home continues to provide accommodation for 14 girls.
 Girls who would in our terms be vulnerable children with safeguarding issues.
 Between ourselves, the local church and community, there is funding for a number of ex-pupils in secondary education.

 Towards the end of 2016 we started work on what will be the completion of the school’s classrooms.
 The school operates with six classrooms and a dining room.
 There are eight grades in the school plus a pre-school.
 Ideally each group needs it’s own classroom.
-This means building three more classrooms.
-The first was finished in April.
-The photo (left) shows the finished classroom at the end of May 2017
+This means building two more classrooms.
+The first was finished in April 2017.
+The photo shows the finished classroom.

 By the end of 2016 we had completed the work of replacing the very first toilets we put on the school site.
 Work on this replaced the original Pit Latrine style toilets with slightly more sophisticated design which have a much longer working life expectancy.
 All pit latrine design toilets eventually fill up, the new ones incorporate a type of septic tank in the bottom which increases their productivity and longevity.
 We take guidance from the local education and health authorities to make sure we spend funds wisely.